jltsiren/bwt-merge/README.md

 The implementation is based on the [Succinct Data Structures Library 2.0 (SDSL)](https://github.com/simongog/sdsl-lite).
 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory.
 As the implementation uses C++11, OpenMP, and libstdc++ parallel mode, you need g++ 4.7 or newer to compile.
 Comment out the line `OUTPUT_FLAGS=-DVERBOSE_STATUS_INFO` if you do not want the merging tool to output status information to `stderr`.

-There are two tools in the package:
+There are three tools in the package:

 `bwt_convert input output` reads a run-length encoded BWT built by the [String Graph Assembler](https://github.com/jts/sga) from file `input` and writes it to file `output` in the native format of BWT-merge.
 The converted file is often a bit smaller than the input, even though it includes rank/select indexes.

+`bwt_inspect input1 [input2 ...]` tries to identify the BWT formats of the input files.
+If successful, it will also display some basic information about the files.
+Only the native format and the SGA format are currently supported.

 `bwt_merge input1 input2 output [patterns]` reads the native format BWT files `input1` and `input2`, merges them, and writes the merged BWT to file `output` in the native format.
 The sequences from `input2` are inserted into `input1`, so `input2` should usually be the smaller of the two.
 If the optional parameter `patterns` is present, the merging is verified by querying the BWTs by patterns read from file `patterns` (one pattern per line).